frankhart2018/moasm-examples/README.md

 # MoASM Examples

+:no_entry: [DEPRECATED] Will be moved to https://github.com/yamini-vm/moasm.git soon.

 This repository has two important uses:

 1. It provides valid code examples of programs that MoASM assembler can run successfully.